Last Updated on March 6, 2026

 - Appointment of debenture trustee and debenture trustee agreement,

-- Approval of debenture subscription agreement,
+- Approval of the debenture subscription agreement,

-- Authorisation the creation of charges on the assets of the company in case of secured debentures,
+- Authorisation for the creation of charges on the assets of the company in case of secured debentures,

 - Date and time for the extraordinary general meeting,

-- Issue the notice for the general meeting to and obtain the approval for the issue of debentures by passing the resolution.
+- Issue the notice for the general meeting and obtain the approval for the issue of debentures by passing the resolution.

 - File Form MGT-14 for resolutions passed by the shareholders approving the debenture issue.